elliheyes/Polytope-Generation/README.md

 - The content in the files Polynf.c, Rat.c, Rat.h and Vertex.c have been copied from the source code of PALP software.
 More information on this package can be found on the website: http://hep.itp.tuwien.ac.at/~kreuzer/CY/.

-- The content of the bitlist.c, evolution.c and population.c have been copied from ...
+- The content in the files bitlist.c, evolution.c and population.c have been copied from ...

+-

 # bitlist.c